NoaKeat/ai-learning-platform/README.md

 AI-Driven Learning Platform (Mini MVP)
 📌 Overview

-This project is a full-stack Mini MVP for an AI-driven learning platform, built with a production-grade backend and a modern React frontend.
+This repository contains a full-stack Mini MVP for an AI-driven learning platform.

-The platform allows users to:

-Register to the system
+The system allows users to choose what they want to learn (by category and sub-category), submit learning prompts, receive AI-generated lessons, and review their personal learning history.

+The project was built to demonstrate software architecture skills, clean API design, frontend-backend integration, and delivery quality, with a strong emphasis on clarity, maintainability, and correctness.

+🎯 Product Capabilities
+User Flow

+Register as a new user (Sign-Up)

+Log in as an existing user (Log-In)

-Choose learning categories and sub-categories
+Select learning categories and sub-categories

-Submit learning prompts
+Submit a learning prompt

-Receive AI-generated lessons (via AI service abstraction)
+Receive an AI-generated lesson

-View their personal learning history
+View personal learning history

-The project emphasizes clean architecture, correctness, robustness, and clear separation of concerns, rather than feature bloat.

-🎯 Implemented Features
-🔧 Backend (ASP.NET Core)

-✅ User registration with validation

-✅ Categories & sub-categories (auto-seeded on startup)

-✅ Prompt submission with stored AI responses

-✅ User learning history (sorted by creation date)

-✅ DTO-based API (no domain model exposure)

-✅ Clear service layer with enforced business rules

-✅ Unified exception & error-handling strategy

-✅ Validation pipeline converted to domain exceptions

-✅ Consistent error responses using ProblemDetails

-✅ Swagger / OpenAPI documentation

-✅ Dockerized MySQL database

-✅ Environment-based configuration (Local / Docker)

-🎨 Frontend (React)

-✅ Complete React client application

-✅ Registration (Sign-Up) flow with validation

-✅ Protected learning dashboard (route guards)

-✅ Category & sub-category selection

-✅ Prompt submission and AI response display

-✅ User learning history with details modal

-✅ Controlled form state and safe side-effects

-✅ Basic responsive UI and layout

-✅ Clean API integration with backend

-✅ Centralized user state via localStorage utilities

-✅ Reactive authentication flow (login/logout without page refresh)

-⚠️ Frontend Dockerization is planned but intentionally deferred to a follow-up step.
+Admin Flow

+View all registered users

+View prompt history per user (admin dashboard)

-🏗️ Architecture
+🧱 Architecture Overview

+The system is built with clearly separated layers and follows production-grade design principles.

 Backend

 Framework: ASP.NET Core Web API